Mayin/plantstation/docs/readme.md

 This was my introduction into the arduino ecosystem and the kids and I even showcased it at out local Makerfaire.

 ## Getting Back
 After Makerfaire was over, however, the basil went wild (and consumed) and the arduino went into a box.
-This time around, I’ve decided to reconfigure the arduino device to monitor a hydroponic station instead, Plantstation2.
+This time around, I’ve decided to reconfigure the arduino device to monitor a hydroponic station, Plantstation2.

 <img alt="Plantstation" src="https://raw.githubusercontent.com/mariotalavera/plantstation/master/docs/images/plantstation3.png" width="50%">